If you’re looking to open a high interest savings account (HISA) in Canada and wondering if EQ Bank is a right choice

 - Excellent customer service

-- EQ Bank has added registered accounts (as at Nov 2020): EQ Bank TFSA and RSP Accounts (with HISA and GICs variants)
+- EQ Bank has added registered accounts: EQ Bank TFSA and RSP Accounts (with HISA and GICs variants)

 - No physical locations: It keeps their overheads low and they can pass some of those savings to you in higher interest rates